 Assuming that you can afford the mortgage, there are always other practical considerations when buying a property for rental.
 Many of these, such as whether you’ll need to use a property management company, are the same regardless of where you buy that property, but two specific to Portugal are taxes and AL licences.

-Another consideration is whether you will be allowed to let the property as a holiday let.
 While you may not have problems getting a mortgage, you may have issues getting an AL (Alojamento Local) licence.
-Lisbon, for example, has heavily restricted the number of AL licences it’s willing to give out within the city centre.
+Portugal has heavily restricted the number of AL licences it’s willing to give out, particularly in places like Lisbon, but increasingly throughout the entire country.